audurn/user-management/README.md

 # user-management

-This is my first change.
+This is a sample dynamic web app which we will build by using Maven.
+It was created to deploy using Jenkins.